himanch007/innovaccer-library-management-system/README.md

 ## Routes
 ```
+API 1
 /register
 User can register here by using his credentials

 /about
 User can read about Contributors

+API 2
 /admin-login
 Admin can login using his credentials

 /user-login
 User can login using his credentials

+API 3
 /success-login
 After login User redirected to his dashboard

+API 4
 /success-register
 User will be successfully registered and redirected to his dashboard

+API 5
 /adminLoginSuccess
 After Admin login It will redirected to the page where he/she will add book details

 /logout
 When User/Admin wants to exit from his profile

+API 6
 /admin_dashboard
 Admin will see his dashboard

+API 7
 /book-form-id/<book_id>/<user_id>/<numberofbooks>
 User can borrow a specific book by using book id

 /issued-books
 When Book Issued process is complete

+API 8
 /viewbooks
 Admin can view the existing books

+API 9
 /remove-book/<book_id>
 Admin can remove an existing book

+API 10
+/issued-books/<user_id>
+Can view all the books requested by the user

 ```